South Sudan at the Olympics: 2020 Summer Olympics

 South Sudan only sent one male and one female athlete to the 2020 Summer Olympics, Abraham Guem and Lucia Moris.
 They participated in the men's 800 metres and women's 200 metres.
 Guem participated in the heats of the men's 1500 metres race in heat one.
-He finished the race in 13th out of 16 competitors in his heat, with a time 3:40.86, and failed to advanced to the semifinals.
+He finished the race in 13th out of 16 competitors in his heat, with a time 3:40.86, and failed to advance to the semifinals.
 Moris participated in round one of the women's 200 metres race in heat two.
 She finished the race in 25.24 seconds, sixth out of seven in her heat, and failed to advance to the semifinals.

 2024 Summer Olympics

 South Sudan sent two athletes in athletics and a basketball team to the 2024 Summer Olympics.
 The athletics participants were Guem and Moris.
 They participated in the men's 1500 metres and women's 200 metres, respectively.
-Guem failed to advanced to the semifinals, however he did qualify for the repechage round.
+Guem failed to advance to the semifinals, however he did qualify for the repechage round.
 Moris did not finish her race, and failed to advance to the first round.
 The South Sudan men's national basketball team qualified for the men's basketball tournament by being the highest rank from the African zone in 2023 FIBA Basketball World Cup.
 It was the first time that the nation had qualified for an Olympic basketball competition.
 They failed to advance to the quarterfinals from the group stage.